Comment on page

 Right click, save on Ethereum

-As you might already know from our previous tutorials, Manifold Studio stores all metadata and assets related to your NFT on Arweave.
-This is a much cheaper solution to storing all this data on the Ethereum blockchain while still being decentralized and ensuring your assets can never be taken down.
+As you may know from our previous tutorials, Manifold Studio stores all metadata and assets related to your NFT on Arweave.
+This is a cheaper solution than storing all this data on the Ethereum blockchain itself, while still maintaining decentralization -- ensuring your assets can never be taken down.

-In any case, you might still want to store all data related to your NFT on-chain if for instance you are dealing with a small SVG or a piece of text and really want that metadata to be inside your contract!
+In any case, you may still want to store all data related to your NFT on-chain, if for instance you are dealing with a small SVG or a piece of text and really want to be inside your contract on the blockchain itself!

-In this tutorial we will learn how to do it by leveraging your Manifold Creator contract and Etherscan!
+In this tutorial we will learn how to do this by leveraging your Manifold Creator contract, a few open-source tools, and Etherescan!

 <svg xmlns="http://www.w3.org/2000/svg" preserveAspectRatio="xMinYMin meet" viewBox="0 0 350 350">